The motivic anabelian geometry of local heights on abelian varieties: Introduction

 \subsection{Acknowledgements}

-I am grateful to Jonathan Pridham and Netan Dogra for helpful discussions about comparison theorems for fundamental groups, and particularly to the latter for suggesting proving theorem \ref{thm:local_constancy_of_Kummer_maps_p-adic} by reduction to the case of curves.
-I am also grateful to Fabrizio Andreatta for taking the time to answer my questions on the technical aspects of the papers \cite{andreatta-iovita} and\cite{andreatta-iovita-kim}.
-Most notably, I am most greatly indebted to my DPhil supervisor, Minhyong Kim, for his continual helpful comments, advice and encouragement.
+I am grateful to Jonathan Pridham for helpful discussions about comparison theorems for fundamental groups, and to Fabrizzio Andreatta, Christiaan Peters and Joseph Steenbrink for taking the time to answer my questions on various technical aspects of their papers and books.
+I am also grateful to Adam Morgan for introducing me to Breen's theory of cubical structures.
+Lastly, I am very grateful to my two thesis examiners, Damian R\"ossler and Gerd Faltings, for their careful reading of the initial version of the dissertation on which this paper is based and their many helpful suggestions.

+Particular thanks are due to Netan Dogra for many helpful discussions, and also to Minhyong Kim, without whose guidance the present paper would not have been possible.

-This paper was written during the author's DPhil study at the University of Oxford, and is expected to form a significant part of his thesis there.
+This article forms an abridged version of the author's dissertation at the University of Oxford \cite{thesis}.